top of page

 A Gift of Time

-A Gift of Time: Continuing Your Pregnancy When Your Baby's Life Is Expected to Be Brief
+Continuing Your Pregnancy When Your Baby's Life Is Expected to Be Brief

 By Amy Kuebelbeck and Deborah L. Davis, Ph.D.

-A Gift of Time is a gentle and practical guide for parents who are (or are considering) continuing their pregnancy knowing that their baby's life will be brief.
-When prenatal testing reveals that an unborn child is expected to die before or shortly after birth, a growing number of parents are choosing to proceed with the pregnancy and to welcome their child into the world.
-With compassion and support, A Gift of Time walks them step-by-step through this challenging and emotional experience—from the infant's life-limiting prenatal diagnosis and the decision to have the baby to coping with the pregnancy and making plans for the baby’s birth and death.
+When prenatal testing reveals that a baby is expected to die before or shortly after birth, many parents choose to proceed with the pregnancy and embrace the time they are able to have with their baby, before birth as well as afterward.
+With compassion and support, A Gift of Time walks these parents step-by-step through this challenging and emotional experience — from receiving the diagnosis to coping with the pregnancy and making plans for the baby’s birth and peaceful death.

-Based on material from more than 100 parents from across the U.S., Canada, Europe, and Australia, A Gift of Time draws extensively from parent experiences and includes many direct quotes that tell powerful stories of their own.
-Full of practical suggestions for parents and for caregivers, it also features the innovative concept of perinatal hospice & palliative care.
-Caring and thoughtful, the book helps parents embrace the extraordinary time they will have with their child.
+Based on material from more than 160 parents from across the United States, Australia, Canada, Europe, and the U.K., A Gift of Time draws extensively from parent experiences and includes many direct quotes that tell powerful stories of their own.
+Full of practical suggestions for parents as well as health care professionals, it also features the concept of perinatal hospice & palliative care, which is continuing to grow worldwide.

 TABLE OF CONTENTS